robdyke/dotfiles/README.md

 In my opinion the key for using taskwarrior effectively is reducing noise via contexts, start/stop, scheduling and tagging.
 I keeo a separate context for work, home, someday; I defer tasks using the wait/schedule/due attributes.
+Also I think it's important not to put tasks on the queue for the sake of it.
+Only put tasks on the queue if you need to track them.